author

 by Robert de La Sizeranne

-His writing was recognized by the Académie française, which awarded him the Prix Bordin and later the Prix Vitet.
-He died in Paris in 1932, leaving behind a body of work remembered for bringing art history and aesthetic debate to a broad literary audience.
+His work was recognized by the Académie française, which awarded him the Prix Bordin and later the Prix Vitet, and he was named a Chevalier of the Légion d'honneur.
+He died in Paris in 1932, leaving behind a body of criticism that helped connect French readers with British art thought and a wider European view of beauty and style.